After a portable crib for travel?

 - You know that the cot will be the right size for you baby's age.
-We recently went on a trip to Lombok and one of the hotels gave us a crib that was suitable for newborns.
+We went on a trip to Lombok and one of the hotels gave us a crib that was suitable for newborns.
 It was TINY!
-Avalee was only 4 months, and wash really squashed in the crib.
+Avalee was only 4 months, and she was really squashed in the crib.
 Vietnam hotels also have tiny cots, their cots are probably more suitable for 1 year olds, because our 2 year old had to sleep curled up in order to fit in the cot.

 - You know that the crib will be safe for your baby.
 On more than one occasion we received cots from the hotel that would collapse as soon as our daughter pressed against the side.
 Needless to say they were useless and pretty dangerous to use!

 - You know that you will have a crib for your baby.
 One a few occasions we have pre-requested a cot on the booking form only to arrive at the hotel and be told that they only have one cot and that another family is using it.
 Our baby doesn't normally co-sleep with us, so it was a nightmare.

 - You know your cot is clean.
-Again we can tell you some horror stories about being given mouldy and dirty baby cots.
+Again we can tell you some horror stories about being given moldy and dirty baby cots.
 So gross!

-- If you purchase the best baby travel beds, you will find that it can double up as a safe playard for your baby - hallo downtime!
+- If you purchase one of these best baby travel beds, you will find that it can double up as a safe playard for your baby - hallo downtime!

 So should you travel with your own baby travel crib? - Uhmmmmm hell yes!!!

 Best Baby Travel Crib Comparison Chart

 Below is a comparison chart of our picks for the best travel baby beds; which are mentioned in this article.